 8. Make sure everything is fully explained

 As you get deeper into contract negotiation and are presented with an offer, make sure you fully understand it.
-It can be easy to get excited about your new position, especially if you really get along with your new bosses and are receiving the salary and perks you want.
+It’s easy to get excited about your new position, especially if you really get along with your new bosses and are receiving the salary and perks you want.
 However, if anything is unclear or not present in your contract, this could lead to big problems down the road.
 Mitigating your risks is a key component of mastering how to negotiate a contract.
-Point out areas of ambiguity in the contract or addressing the fact that your job title or right to work from home two days a week is not spelled out.
+Point out areas of ambiguity in the contract or address the fact that your job title or right to work from home two days a week is not spelled out.
 While you may need to allow your new employer to make some adjustments to the contract after you’re hired, you need to know exactly what the parameters are and approve them.

 9. Clarify your scope of employment

 Learning how to negotiate a contract means making sure you’re adequately compensated.
 Part of that equation is defining the nature of your role.
 Even with your dream salary in place, if you end up overworked from taking on too many responsibilities, you’re being underpaid.
 As you engage in contract negotiation with a potential employer, make sure to clarify your scope of employment, including your job title, duties, whether and how your responsibilities will evolve, requirements for a promotion, your work location and reasons for termination.
 Being clear on these details upfront is likely to save you a headache – and the potential loss of a beneficial working relationship – down the road.